July 4th Adventure: Birding, Monuments, and Wildlife in South Dakota

 Birding and visiting the iconic monuments of the Black Hills seemed like the perfect way to spend our July 4th weekend.
 Our trip began as we crossed the state line, heading straight for Mount Rushmore.
 It’s almost surreal to stand in front of something you’ve seen in pictures your entire life, and we were in awe.
 We also made time to visit the Crazy Horse Memorial, which has been in the works since 1939.
-We hope to see this ambitious, privately-funded monument completed in our lifetime.
+We hope to see this ambitious, privately funded monument completed in our lifetime.

 Wildlife and a Needles Highway